Haris-136579/Weather-And-Chatbot-Website/README.md

-"I have updated that readme file now this is updated readme"
+"I have updated that readme file now this is updated readme  0001"